codersstudio/codersz/README.md

   }
   ```

-  Schema declarations also provide helper macros for indexes and foreign keys:
+  Schema declarations also offer helpers for indexes and foreign keys.

   ```jssp
   table user_role {